Guide 2022-2023

 Example/Required Artifacts for Domain 5:

-- Practicum students should sit in on a minimum of 2 school wide committee meetings that addresses systemic issues related to school climate, school safety, bullying prevention, Response to Intervention, or Positive Behavior Supports and Interventions.
-Artifacts to show attendance should be submitted.
+- Practicum students should sit in on a minimum of 2 school wide committee meetings that address systemic issues related to school climate, school safety, bullying prevention, Response to Intervention, or Positive Behavior Supports and Interventions.

 Domain 6: Services to Promote Safe and Supportive Schools: School psychologists understand principles and research related to social–emotional well-being, resilience, and risk factors in learning, mental and behavioral health, services in schools and communities to support multi-tiered prevention, and health promotion, and evidence-based strategies for creating safe and supportive schools.
 School psychologists, in collaboration with others, promote preventive and responsive services that enhance learning, mental and behavioral health, and psychological and physical safety and implement effective crisis prevention, protection, mitigation, response, and recovery.